Travelling and testing

 Assessing your COVID-19 risk level

-You might be nervous about returning to campus during the current pandemic, we've put together this form to help you understand your risk level and the support you might need before returning to campus.
+If you're nervous about returning to campus, we've put together this form to help you understand your risk level and the support you might need before returning to campus.

 UWE Bristol has worked hard to make studying with us as safe as possible during the current pandemic.